 To find out in which category you are, you have two choices.
 You can either take a look at the visa policy of Singapore yourself, or you can use iVisa’s Visa Checker.
 We recommend the latter because it is far more convenient.
 Access the feature, which you can see in the top right corner of this page.
 You will see two drag-down menus.
 In the one on the left, you need to select your country of origin, while in the one on the right, you must choose Singapore.
 The result will let you know about your options.
 Moreover, if you are not visa-exempt or eligible for a Singapore e-visa, you will be given a list of the nearest embassies where you can go and obtain a consular visa.

-Lastly, you should know that the visa policy for Singapore specifies the requirements you need to meet before and when you get to Singapore.
-They are as follows:
+Finally, you should be aware that the visa policy for Singapore specifies the prerequisites that you will need to fulfill before you reach Singapore.
+They're as follows:

 Valid passport – the passport must not expire for another 6 months from the date of departure from Singapore.